Preserve the records of your YMCA

 Here are some compelling reasons why all YMCAs should consider establishing a plan to preserve their historical records:

-- Be Part of a YMCA Tradition With over 150 years of history in the United States, the YMCA is the nation's oldest and largest social institution.
+- Be part of a YMCA tradition With over 150 years of history in the United States, the YMCA is the nation's oldest and largest social institution.
 As a national organization, the YMCA has recognized the importance of preserving and documenting its history from early on, establishing its historical library and archives in 1877 (More about the history of the YMCA archives).
 Each YMCA is an important part of its local community.
-Its records provide valuable documention, both of the history of the Y and of the local community that built and supports it.
+Its records provide valuable documentation, both of the history of the Y and of the local community that built and supports it.

 - Understand your YMCA and community History links us with our past and helps us understand who we are.
 Your YMCA -- whether it is 150 years old or one month old -- tells a story of your community.
 Understanding your Y's past helps us remember how we came to be and where we ought to go now.